HuxleyIsMe/newLanguages/day_2_bash/notes.md

 ### Notes - learning bash.
 It is a shell!
 Mark files as bash using .sh be sure to include #! followed by a path to run it! she bang at the beginning top of the file

-Lol ok so turns out i use ZSH i used zsh because i found an awesome Iterm and zsh setup, however this now has me confused... they are both shell scripting languages they have the same conditionals as always, but the syntax is a little less familiar, like jest it.each, additional arguments passed in are assigned variable names, unlike jest.each in bash this is $1, $2 etc.
+Lol ok so turns out i use ZSH i used ZSH because i found an awesome Iterm2 and ZSH setup, however this now has me confused...
+Oh great so ZSH has a lot more features including auto complete! they are both shell scripting languages they have the same conditionals as always, but the syntax is a little less familiar, like jest it.each, additional arguments passed in are assigned variable names, unlike jest.each in bash this is $1, $2 etc.